 - When a disaster hits and children are fighting to survive and rebuild their lives, Save the Children’s teams need to be able to act fast.
 For the past two years, Collinson has been supporting Save the Children’s Emergency Fund to respond to large scale crises, as well as those that don’t hit the headlines.
 Having flexible funds ready means that when a crisis happens, they can get children and their families the support they need without delay.
 Support from Collinson and other partners helped Save the Children respond to emergencies in 53 countries reaching 17 million people, including 10 million children in 2021.

 - The power of this partnership is driven by the commitment of Collinson employees globally who are inspired to fundraise and volunteer.
 Collinson employees have raised globally over £20k through fundraising activities and they have supported children by donating laptops for homes schooling for disadvantaged children in three Primary schools in Kent, UK and 2,500 covid rapid tests to Save the Children & Food Angel in Hong Kong.

+As we enter year three of our partnership, Collinson will continue to support Save the Children's Emergency Fund.
 This unique fund allows us to work faster and respond to real need, to deliver life-saving food, shelter, medicine and education straight to children and families who require it most, no matter where they are.

 “Collinson’s vital support and commitment for our Emergency Fund will enable us to continue to respond as soon as an emergency strikes, providing children with access to education, safe, clean water and the care they and their families need.
 Together, we will be helping children caught up in crisis, no matter where.”